syvb/iter.ca/content/post/codex.md

 ## Conclusion

+(edit: see the introduction at the top for what you are looking for if you just jumped to the conclusion)

 That's it!
-I had a fun time exploring what Codex can do, and I can't wait to see what will happen next in the code generation space!
+I had a fun time exploring what Codex can do, and I can't wait to see what will happen next in the code generation space!.